anav5704/anav.dev/src/content/blogs/simplifying-oop-for-cs112-part-4-understanding-polymorphism.md

 ---

-Also known as dynamic polymorphism, compile time polymorphism is a type of polymorphism determined when the user is using the program.
+Also known as dynamic polymorphism, runtime compile time polymorphism is a type of polymorphism determined when the user is using the program.
 This type of polymorphism is achieved by using by using function overriding and virtual functions.
 It tends to be slower but much more flexible than compile time polymorphism.

 ### Function Overriding